Gary Butcher

 Gary Paul Butcher (born 11 March 1975) is a former English first-class cricketer.
-The brother of England Test player Mark and son of Alan, is an all rounder who bowled right arm with a hint of swing.
+The brother of England Test player Mark and son of Alan, he was an all-rounder who bowled right arm medium pace.

 Butcher started his career with Glamorgan in 1994, taking a wicket with his very first delivery in the Sunday League.
 He made his only first-class hundred in 1997, against Oxford University from just 64 balls.
 His best bowling figures came against Gloucestershire at Bristol in 1996 when he took 7/77.

-After not being able to command a regular position in the side he crossed over to Surrey in 1999.
-At Surrey he was part of a successful team, winning the County Championship.
+After not being able to command a regular position in the County Championship side he crossed over to Surrey in 1999.
+At Surrey he was part of a successful team, winning the Championship.

-He is known mainly by his middle name, "Paul" which he picked up at Oxford University.
-Butcher has now taken up a full-time job at King's College School in Wimbledon, as a sports teacher.
-He teaches rugby, football, cricket, basketball and hockey.
+In 2000 during a Championship match against Derbyshire he took four wickets in four balls, the first Surrey bowler to achieve the feat since Pat Pocock in 1972.

+Since retiring from playing, Butcher has worked as a sports coach at King's College School in Wimbledon and Reigate Priory CC.